dr0on/demo-java_full_stack/README.md

 ```
 Very simple example showing a Bootstrap frontend.
-Submitting Login form makes an AJAX post to Spring Controller.
+Submitting Login form makes an AJAX get to Spring Controller.
 It will then display the returned JSON (boolean verifying whether user exists in table.
 Nothing Fancy.
 ```